 Virtual Texture Scale

-This field can be used to dynamically scale the cameras render target to values lower then the ideal pixel fidelity, which can help reduce GPU usage at run-time if necessary.
+This field can be used to dynamically scale the cameras render target to values lower than the ideal pixel fidelity, which can help reduce GPU usage at run-time if necessary.

 Use Position Tracking